tayloraswift/swift-unidoc/Guides/Quickstart.md

 A fresh Unidoc database contains no documentation.
 Let’s build some now.

 The simplest way to build documentation is to use our prebuilt Docker image, which you can pull from [`tayloraswift/unidoc`](https://hub.docker.com/repository/docker/tayloraswift/unidoc/general).
-For this exercise, you don’t need any Docker compose layers, so you can just launch a container from the base image in your terminal.
+Launch a container from the base image in your terminal.

 ```bash
 $ docker run -it --rm \